eagel27/cosmological_sims_maps_creator/README.md

 These maps can be used for simulation-based inference.

 ## Background
-Cosmological simulations like [IllustrisTNG](https://www.tng-project.org/) and [EAGLE](https://eagle.strw.leidenuniv.nl/wordpress/) are able to reproduce realistic galaxies.
-To be able to compare their products with real galaxies, we need to create 2D maps of observable stellar properties from simulations by integrated the 3D space of particles to a 2D projection.
+Cosmological simulations, such as [IllustrisTNG](https://www.tng-project.org/) and [EAGLE](https://eagle.strw.leidenuniv.nl/wordpress/), have transformed our understanding of galaxy formation by producing realistic 3D models of galaxies and large-scale structures.
+To compare these simulations with observations, we need to create 2D projections of observable properties, mimicking what telescopes capture.

+Simulations store properties like stellar mass, luminosity, and metallicity in 3D space.
+Converting these to 2D maps involves integrating along a chosen line of sight, applying appropriate weighting schemes (e.g., mass or luminosity), and accounting for observational effects such as resolution and orientation.
+These maps can represent stellar properties, kinematics, or chemical abundances and are key for connecting theory to observation.

+This repository provides tools for generating such 2D maps efficiently, enabling direct comparisons with data from galaxy surveys.
+By bridging simulations and observations, these tools support studies of galaxy structure, evolution, and dynamics.

 ## Usage